 Pricing Subject to Quantity Breaks

 Most rentals are offered at a price per day but then offer significant discounts for 3-day rentals or 1 week rentals or 2 week rentals.
-The equipment rental software should be easy to configure for this kind of pricing, easy to maintain your pricing and should be able to work on the basis of business day or calendar day.
+The equipment rental software for distributors should be easy to configure for this kind of pricing, easy to maintain your pricing and should be able to work on the basis of business day or calendar day.

 Monthly Billing for Longer-Term Rentals